PyChina/weekly/content/Issue/issue-401.md

 - [Python Packaging 生态](https://pycoders.com/link/3186/web)
     + NICK COGHLAN

-“[It] seems worthwhile for me to write-up my perspective as one of the lead architects for that ecosystem on how I characterize the overall problem space of software publication and distribution, where I think we are at the moment, and where I’d like to see us go in the future.”
+"[It] seems worthwhile for me to write-up my perspective as one of the lead architects for that ecosystem on how I characterize the overall problem space of software publication and distribution, where I think we are at the moment, and where I'd like to see us go in the future."

 (`是也乎:`